U.S. grants temporary deportation relief to immigrants from Cameroon | Law-Order

 U.S. grants temporary deportation relief to immigrants from Cameroon

-The Biden administration will grant temporary deportation relief and work permits to Cameroonians living in the United States due to the ongoing conflict between government forces and armed separatists in that country, according to an announcement by the U.S. Department of Homeland Security (DHS) on Friday.
+The Biden administration will grant temporary deportation relief and work permits to Cameroonians living in the United States due to the ongoing conflict between government forces and armed separatists in that country, the U.S. Department of Homeland Security (DHS) announced on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)